call4paperz/call4paperz/README.md

 Click on the `Admin Console` button.

-On the new page, click the `+` button and fill in the fields to generate a new site, choose v2 for the captcha type and in domains add `127.0.0.1 and localhost`.
+On the new page, click the `+` button and fill in the fields to generate a new site, choose v2 for the captcha type, and in domains add `127.0.0.1 and localhost`.

 When you click save it will generate your keys.